Magnetics Overview (03:23)

 are still injected into analog paths.
 So here we've moved the ADC closer to the

 supply, and made sure digital grounds don't travel across, under, or parallel

 to analog signals.
 But there's still noise from digital ground currents.
 And that

 can be eliminated with isolation.

-interfering with the analog signal.
-Complete galvanic isolation and best performance
+analog signal.
+Complete galvanic isolation and best performance is achieved by

-is achieved by using separate analog and digital power supplies, which is possible
+using separate analog and digital power supplies, which is possible with isolation.

 Where can I learn more about getting on "board?"